TimDaub/proofinprogress.com/site/posts/2023-04-28/traveled-to-milan-and-now-chatgpt-is-not-working.md

 discuss the topic.
 And, no joke, I felt enlightened when I first read H.
 Nissenbaum's work.

+I don't think blanket-banning ChatGPT is the way to go here.
+Not even as a means of sending signals.
+Protecting privacy must not pit us in a battle of banning a useful tool for the sake of protecting citizen's privacy.
+And a more virtuous version of me would anyways argue for banning TikTok first then.

-Still, it is quite complex, and I think it could be broken down into something more digestible, e.g., educational material that is intuitively understood by everyone.
+Still, I think that Nissenbaum's work is quite complex and I think it could be broken down into something more digestible, e.g., educational material that is intuitively understood by a broad range of people.

-It is that path, and not overprotecting grow-ass adults that must be the political way forward in dealing with exploitive tech apps.
+And so it is that path, and not overprotecting grow-ass adults that must be the political way forward in dealing with exploitive tech apps.

 That's all, thanks for reading.

 ---